theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/J   .
 >
 #
 > “ And just as    I’d taken the highest tree  in the wood    , ” continued the Pigeon ,
 # .
 V/C V/J  NSg/R W?
 V/J   D   W?
-NSg/V NPrSg/V/J/P D   NPrSg/J . .
+NSg/V P  D   NPrSg/J . .
 W?
 D   NSg    .
 > raising its   voice to a   shriek , “ and just as    I   was thinking I   should be     free    of
 # V       ISg/D NSg   P  D/P NSg    . .
 V/C V/J  NSg/R ISg V   V        ISg VX     NSg/VX NSg/V/J P
 > them at        last    , they must  needs come    wriggling down      from the sky !
 Ugh , Serpent ! ”